 Unfortunately, phony friends exist just as much, if not more, than real friends.
 Just as the Prada purse you can buy on the street behind the curtain in New York looks so much like the purse in the case at Saks, it takes closer inspection to actually see the difference.
 Like my Mom always said, “You will be able to count your real friends on one hand when you get older.”

-- Genuine friends will call you just to ask how you’re doing, what you’re doing or make plans with you for a fun outing.
+Genuine friends will call you just to ask how you’re doing.
+What you’re doing or make plans with you for a fun outing.
 Phonies only call you when they want or need something and they are very unapologetic about it.
 If your friends can’t deem you worthy of their time enough to talk to you other than when they need you then your question is easily answered.
 If you want to prove your on to them you could answer the phone and say, “Hey _________, what can I do for you today?”
 Chances are they are so self-absorbed they won’t notice.
-You may have those phonies that make plans with you with no intentions of actually carrying them though.
+You may have those phonies that make plans with you with no intention of actually carrying them through.
 To me, these phonies are the worst kind.

 Spotting a genuine friend is easy if we pay attention to who is around us.
 Watch their eye contact when you’re talking to them.
 Do they see and hear you or are they looking around you to see who is in the room or waiting to talk about themselves?
 Their actions and body language will tell you more than what they say.

-In a friendship that ends you will find yourself going through some of the same grief and loss emotions I mentioned in previous chapters of divorce and death of a loved.
+In a friendship that ends you will find yourself going through some of the same grief and loss emotions, I mentioned in previous chapters of divorce and death of a loved one.
 This type of emotion usually occurs when the friend has wronged you in some way so painful that you never expected it or saw it coming.